Published by Bob Ciura on November 7th, 2017

 Competitive Advantages & Recession Performance

-It has a $25 billion market capitalization.
-It has 428 crop procurement locations, 280 ingredient plants, and 39 innovation centers.
+The company has a $21.9 billion market capitalization.
+It is an industry giant, with 500 crop procurement locations, 250 ingredient manufacturing facilities, and 38 innovation centers.

-Its global distribution system provides the company with high margins and barriers to entry.
+The company’s global distribution system provides the company with high margins and barriers to entry.
 In turn, this allows Archer Daniels Midland to remain highly profitable, even during industry downturns.

 - 2007 earnings-per-share of $2.38